 - Never click on links requesting personal information – Facebook will never ask users to click on a link to update their personal details.
 These links will nearly always be created to steal sensitive info or deliver malware.
 If you’re unsure if the request is legitimate or not, go directly to Facebook Support through the official URL.

-- Use unique Facebook login details – When phishing scams are so rife on Facebook, it’s always best to use a unique username and password so that in the unfortunate event of being phished, the attackers won’t have access to your other online accounts.
+- Use unique Facebook login details – Facebook phishing is rife so it’s always best to use a unique username and password so that in the unfortunate event of being phished, the attackers won’t have access to your other online accounts.

 - Only enter personal information on a secure website – The URL on a secure site will always begin with a ‘https’.
 The ‘s’ stands for secure and ensures that all communication between your browser and the website you are visiting is encrypted.